 Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Women have cancers unique to our gender that have only recently been a part of clinical research.
-By participating in research for her, you can help us make a difference and improve the health and well-being of all women.
+By participating in Research for Her™, you can help us make a difference and improve the health and well-being of all women.

-research for her is a large data registry sponsored by the Women’s Cancer Program at the Samuel Oschin Comprehensive Cancer Institute at Cedars-Sinai Medical Center.
+Research for Her is a large data registry sponsored by the Women's Cancer Program at the Cedars-Sinai Samuel Oschin Comprehensive Cancer Institute.
 Its purpose is to:

 You will only be contacted if a study becomes available for which you are eligible.
 Your participation in any study is voluntary and you may decline to participate.

-Click the link below to join the research for her registry on-line.
+Click here to join the Research for Her registry online.
 It will only take you about 10-15 minutes to complete the consent to participate and answer a short questionnaire.
 All women over the age of 18 with or without a history of cancer can participate.